Savage Rifts New Character Options

 Converted from Rifts World Book 16: Federation of Magic

-Note that a mage cannot siphon PPE from an automaton; its battery is solely for its own use.
+Official Clarifications: A mage cannot siphon PPE from an automaton; its battery is solely for its own use.
+Anyone casting an automaton's powers has access to both normal and Mega-Power modifiers.

 - Begin with Occult d6, Piloting d6, plus the Arcane Background (Magic) and Controller Edges.